 Losing weight if overweight or obese, through diet and exercise, can help manage the condition.

 Oral medications and insulin may be required if diet and exercise alone do not bring blood sugar down to be within normal limits.

-The pituitary gland sits close to the nerves that permit sight.
-So when there is a tumour in the pituitary this can enlarge and compress the nerves, which can lead to vision impairment and possible sight loss.
+The pituitary gland sits close to the nerves that are responsible for eyesight.
+So, when there is a tumor in the pituitary, this can enlarge and compress the sight nerves, which can lead to vision impairment and possible eyesight loss.